amorriscode/anthonymorris.dev/data/second-brain/constellations.md

 - Sectors of the sky, similar to provinces or states
 - 88 sectors in total
 - Named after [[Greek]] star patterns that lie within them
+- Used as a guide for orienting yourself

 [[Space]] [[Astronomy]]